🏠 Brewing Gear Beans Fixes About

 Top Espresso Grinders for Home Baristas

-1. Baratza Sette 270 β Best for Frequent Bean Switching
+1. Baratza Sette 270 — Best for Frequent Bean Switching (now discontinued; see alternative below)

-The Baratza Sette 270 is the grinder I’d buy for someone who likes to experiment with different beans.
+Note: the Baratza Sette 270 has been discontinued by Baratza.
+If you can find one new (or used in good condition), here’s why it earned its slot.
+Otherwise the Comandante C40 (manual, reference particle distribution) or the Niche Zero are the modern picks for frequent bean switching.
+The Baratza Sette 270 was the grinder I’d buy for someone who likes to experiment with different beans.
 Conical burrs with high-speed grind output, stepless micro-adjustments for precise fine-tuning, and a convertible holder that swaps between portafilters and grounds bins.
-The standout feature is the absurdly low retention β nearly all your ground coffee makes it to your portafilter, which means switching from a light single-origin to a dark espresso blend doesn’t leave stale grounds inside the machine.
+The standout feature is the absurdly low retention — nearly all your ground coffee makes it to your portafilter, which means switching from a light single-origin to a dark espresso blend doesn’t leave stale grounds inside the machine.
 Dialing in new beans takes minutes instead of multiple wasted shots.

 The Eureka Mignon Specialita is the grinder I recommend most often to home baristas serious about espresso.
 55mm flat steel burrs for uniform grind consistency, stepless adjustment with a smooth dial, and a sound-insulating casing that makes early-morning grinding less disruptive (real consideration if you live with people who sleep later than you).
 The “Specialita” version specifically targets espresso enthusiasts with finer adjustment ranges than the entry-level Mignons.
 Commercial-grade performance in a kitchen-friendly footprint.